 Summary

-• Balance security and convenience: Design fraud prevention measures that protect customers without making their transactions slow or difficult.
+- Balance security and convenience: Design fraud prevention systems that stop bad actors without making it difficult for genuine customers to complete their purchases or access their accounts.

 How a pair of worn Sneakers taught us a hard lesson in E-commerce fraud.
 Years ago, I worked at a flash sales company.
 For those unfamiliar: flash sales offer deep discounts on premium products for a short time, usually to clear unsold inventory from big brands.
 Customers love it.
 Brands move stock.
 Everyone wins, until something breaks.
 During a routine support review, our fraud prevention team noticed a strange complaint: a member received what he claimed were used sneakers instead of the brand-new pair he ordered.
 Odd.
 But not isolated.
 A similar complaint, same brand, same product, had popped up a few months earlier.
 We explored all the usual suspects: - Brand error?
 Unlikely.
 The inventory had never left their warehouse. - Internal issue?
 No sign of tampering.
 Our warehouse was automated and secured. - Shipping problem?
 The customer remembered opening a fully sealed package.
 That left one path: the return flow.
 At the time, returns were still handled manually.
 When we looked closer, a pattern emerged.
 A small group of customers had figured it out.
 They bought iconic sneakers, wore them for a while, then ordered the same pair during the next flash sale.
 When the new box arrived, they simply swapped in the worn pair and returned it in the pristine packaging.
 Our team processed it without suspicion, and the used sneakers got sent to the next buyer.
 It was smart.
 Subtle.
 And it worked, until it didn’t.
 The point is this: fraud doesn’t always come through the front door.
 Sometimes it hides in operational blind spots.
 It targets the low-friction areas of your business, the ones built on trust and speed.
 We fixed the issue, trained the teams, added safeguards.
 But the story stuck with me.
 Because every generous policy, if unchecked, can be turned into a playbook.
 Let fraud prevention in e-commerce be more than just tech.
 Look at your processes.
 Your people.
 Your incentives.
 That’s where the real cracks begin.